htmlplus/htmlplus/packages/document/src/content/en/code-of-conduct.md

 ## Final Note

-{CONSTANTS.PLATFORM_NAME} wishes to be a different company.
+HTMLPLUS wishes to be a different company.
 We trust each other to maintain transparency and voice for ourselves and those around us.